madetech/handbook/guides/process/scheduling/setting_up_projects.md

 - Made Tech: this client is reserved for group-wide activities such as Service Areas, Holidays, Absence etc.

-- Made Tech _market_: this client should be used for local internal activities such as chalet projects.
+- Made Tech _market_: (e.g. Made Tech Bristol) this client should be used for local internal activities such as chalet projects.

 ## Project codes